Wearable Devices Ltd. (WLDS) Shares Rise Despite Market Challenges

 WLDS’s Market Performance

-WLDS’s stock has seen a 43.26% increase for the week, with a 290.56% rise in the past month and a 242.61% gain in the past quarter.
-The volatility ratio for the week is 42.95%, and the volatility levels for the past 30 days are at 26.39% for Wearable Devices Ltd. The simple moving average for the last 20 days is 168.97% for WLDS stock, with a simple moving average of 169.82% for the last 200 days.
+WLDS’s stock has seen a 3.96% increase for the week, with a 304.00% rise in the past month and a 276.75% gain in the past quarter.
+The volatility ratio for the week is 21.96%, and the volatility levels for the past 30 days are at 29.99% for Wearable Devices Ltd. The simple moving average for the last 20 days is 83.34% for WLDS’s stock, with a simple moving average of 167.67% for the last 200 days.

 Stock Fundamentals for WLDS